K. Balachander: Breakthrough and recognition (1970-1980)

 During this period he made films mostly with Kamal Haasan as the lead actor.
 In 1976, he made three films: Manmadha Leelai, Anthuleni Katha and Moondru Mudichu.
 Manmadha Leelai explores the life of a womaniser, played by Kamal Haasan, who gets himself involved in affairs with women.
 Often considered ahead of its time, it achieved cult status and is considered a "trendsetter" in Tamil cinema.
 Anthuleni Katha, a Telugu remake of Aval Oru Thodar Kathai had Jaya Prada in her first starring role. received equal acclaim in Andhra Pradesh as in the neighbouring state of Tamil Nadu.
 Avargal (1977) follows the life of a divorcée as she traverses relationships in reverse, from divorce, to marriage, to falling in love.
-Varumayin Niram Sigappu (1980) was a drama that charts the travails and conflict of being unemployed in a bombastic and harsh city.
-47 Natkal (1981) traces the adversities of a newlywed Indian woman living with an scurrilous, expatriate husband in a Parisian suburb.
-The film was a launchpad for its lead actor Chiranjeevi.
+In 1980, Varumayin Niram Sigappu (1980) was a drama that charts the travails and conflict of being unemployed in a bombastic and harsh city.